 - Tool by which we can assess and continually work to improve the care we render and outcomes we achieve.

-Understanding what is in your record and how your health information is used helps you to ensure its accuracy, to better understand who, what, when, where, and why others may access your health information and to make more informed decisions when authorizing disclosure to others.
+Understanding what is in your health record and how this information is used helps you to ensure its accuracy, to better understand who, what, when, where, and why others may access your health information and to make more informed decisions when authorizing disclosure to others.
 Electronic Health Records (EHR) is often used in practices instead of written paper.
 The EHR provides security, can be accessed by hospitals in an emergency, and ensure medications prescribed do not interact with other medicine(s).
 If our practice utilizes EHR, a notice of EHR digital record management system will be provided.

 - Obtain a copy of this notice of privacy policies upon request.
 Request privacy protection for PHI (45 CFR§l64.522).